 KM Terminal (formerly BP Terminal) (S224082)

-Due to persistent LNAPL thicknesses greater than 3 feet in monitoring wells OW-11 and MW-6, both wells were outfitted with a temporary product recovery system that operates independently of the full-scale recovery system.
+Due to persistent LNAPL thicknesses greater than 3 feet in monitoring wells OW-11 and MW-6, both wells were outfitted with a temporary product recovery system that operates independently of the full-scale recovery system in 2016.
 Due to consistent product recovery from MW-6, the monitoring well was converted into a permanent recovery well and added to the system in June 2019.
 Monitoring well OW-11 continues to operate with temporary liquid petroleum hydrocarbon recovery equipment in the well, with 100 gallons of LNAPL recovered in 2020.

-KM continued to perform weekly methane screening at various locations on the Terminal Property, but access to some of the locations became limited due to restrictions associated with the COVID-19 pandemic was limited throughout 2020 starting in the Second Quarter 2020.
-KM also performed an annual site-wide vapor screening event to monitor the levels of methane, oxygen, carbon dioxide, carbon monoxide, hydrogen sulfide, balance, lower explosive limit, barometric pressure, and relative pressure across the site.
-No vapor readings were identified by the screening events that required further action in 2018.
+KM continued to perform methane screening at various locations on the Terminal Property, but access to some of the locations became limited due to restrictions associated with the COVID-19 pandemic was limited throughout 2020 starting in the Second Quarter 2020.
+KM also performed an annual site-wide vapor screening event in February 2020 to monitor the levels of methane, oxygen, carbon dioxide, carbon monoxide, hydrogen sulfide, balance, lower explosive limit, barometric pressure, and relative pressure across the site.
+No vapor readings were identified by the screening events that required further action in 2020.

 KM began the process of developing an Alternatives Analysis Report in 2018 that will evaluate remedial alternatives to address any potential significant threats to the public health from the remaining contamination at the site.
 This report will summarize previous and current site conditions, the current remediation activities, and remedial goals for the site while taking into taken into consideration the current and future use of the site.
 Following an examination of potential remedial technologies to for each media at the site (groundwater, soil, and air), the report will identify the recommended remedial action for the site going forward.
 KM submitted a draft report in June 2019 and is currently addressing comments to develop the final report.